NCPITest/Resources/NCPI-Successes.md

-Since its inception in 2019, NCPI stakeholders have published (more blurb to be added)
+Since its inception in 2019, NCPI stakeholders have made significant strides to increase interoperability across the five NCPI partner sytems.
+A curated list of accompliments are detailed below.

 <h3> NCPI FHIR Implementation Guide, 2026</h3>